 (1) WMO-CHE Methodology - A Common Standard

 The methodology uses modern hierarchy-free database methods (no tree structure to store data) and facilitates flexible analysis.
 The methodology relies on storing data uniquely with metadata that enables hierarchies (vertical and horizontal hierarchies) at all scales to be created dynamically.
-The WMO-CHE focuses [Hong Kong, China, Secretariat clarification] centres on authoritatively identifying and recording hazardous weather, climate, water, space weather events ('event'), and other related environmental phenomena (such as air quality).
+The WMO-CHE focuses centres on authoritatively identifying and recording hazardous weather, climate, water, space weather events ('event'), and other related environmental phenomena (such as air quality).
 The methodology employs a parameter to link related smaller events to the larger-scale phenomena, reducing event duplication risk.

 The methodology involves recording a hazardous event uniquely by assigning a random Universal Unique Identifier (UUID) number as the event identifier.
 Appended to the UUID are several attributes (metadata) which comprise the event record (or data record) (see Figure 1 below and Table 1).